 Newborn/ infant hearing screening programs will identify hearing loss in infants shortly after birth.
 The first test is carried out using a miniature earphone placed in the ear, tones are played and a response is measured.
 If a baby hears normally, an echo is recorded in the ear canal and is measured by the microphone.
 When a baby has a hearing loss, no echo can be measured.
 If a child fails the initial test, the second test is carried out.
 Sounds are played to the baby's ears.
 A sticker like electrodes on the baby's head detects responses.
 This test measures how well the hearing nerve reacts to sounds and can recognize babies who have a hearing loss.BEHAVIORAL OBSERVATION AUDIOMETRY

 This test is carried out to evaluate the hearing for developmental ages of 0 to 5 months.
 The audiologist assesses the hearing level of the child by observing the response of the infant to sounds of various intensities and frequencies.VISUAL REINFORCEMENT AUDIOMETRY

-For children within the developmental ages of 6 months to 2 years, this test give a comprehensive result.
-The child is conditioned to turn to the sound stimulus and a puppet dances to reward (reinforce) the child's listening behavior.PLAY AUDIOMETRY
+For children within the developmental ages of 6 months to 2 years, this test gives a comprehensive result.
+The child is conditioned to turn to the sound stimulus and puppet dances to reward (reinforce) the child's listening behavior.PLAY AUDIOMETRY

 This test is used in children ages 5 and older and adults.
 The hearing level and type of hearing problem can be determined using this test.
 It is the most basic and critical test in hearing evaluation for assessment and management.TYMPANOMETRY AND ACOUSTIC REFLEXES